What is Cough?

 - A spirometry test is done to determine if the airways are blocked.
 The patient is asked to breathe into a tube attached to a machine.

-- Medicines: If over the counter cough medication does not provide relief, the doctor prescribes suppressants to reduce cough and expectorants to remove mucus.
+- If over-the-counter cough medication does not provide relief, the doctor prescribes suppressants to reduce cough and expectorants to remove mucus.

 - Home remedies like steam inhalation, drinking warm fluids, etc can also provide relief from cough.

-- Avoiding triggers that cause allergies.
+- Avoid triggers that cause allergies.
 Staying away from pollen and other allergens helps to feel better.

-- Having foods that are rich in fiber and flavonoids which reduces respiratory illnesses like a cough.
+- Having foods that are rich in fiber and flavonoids reduces respiratory illnesses like cough.